paveltimofeev/screens.io/tasklist.md

 - Frontend: show current username
 - Backend: Page Actions - Remove scenarios filtered by ids[]*viewports[]
 - [Bug] New user does not have any Viewports configured and do not have ability to add them.
+- [Bug] LatestResults at card-sm does not work correctly
 - Frontend: SignIn/SignUp page RESTYLE
 - [Move to AWS: 1] STORE IMAGES AT AWS S3
 - [Move to AWS: 2] Run MongoDb on AWS VM